iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis/Functional Spaces/Finite Dimensional Normed Space.md

 **Remark**:

-Closed and bounded doesn't neccessarily mean that the space is compact, this is well illustrated when we are dealing with infinite dimension.
+Closed and bounded doesn't necessarily mean that the space is compact, this is well illustrated when we are dealing with infinite dimension.

 ---
 ### **Finite Dimensional Spaces Theorems**: